florian/florian.github.io/_posts/2017-10-12-differential-privacy.md

 3. If tail, then throw the coin again and answer "Yes" if head, "No" if tail.

 <br/>
-If the attribute \\( A \\) is synonymous with illegal behavior, then answering "Yes" is not incriminating
+If the attribute \\( A \\) is synonymous with illegal behavior, then answering "Yes" is not incriminating.

 Many responses are significant.
-Positive responses are given to \\( 1/4 \\) by people who don't have the attribute A and \\( 3/4 \\) by people who possess it
+Positive responses are given to \\( 1/4 \\) by people who don't have the attribute A and \\( 3/4 \\) by people who possess it.

 Then we expect to obtain \\( (1/4)(1-p) + (3/4)p = (1/4) + p/2 \\) positive responses.
 Hence is possible to estimate p.